css-hooks/css-hooks/docs/introduction/index.md

 ---
 title: Introduction
-description: Use CSS selectors and at-rules with component style props.
+description: How to use CSS selectors and at-rules inside the style prop
 order: 1
 ---